apurva1611/AMI/README.md

 2. Dev Command is : aws configure --profile dev - credentails of circleci user
 3. Prod command is : aws configure --profile prod - credentials of prodProfileaws user

-4. How to build an ami using packer:
+4. How to build an ami using packer commanf:
 Go to folder ami:
 file vars.json should have all parameters:
 1.packer validate -var-file=vars.json ubuntu-ami.json